 707.7.2 Characters.
 Characters displayed on the screen shall be in a sans serif font.
-Characters shall be 3/16 inch (4.8 mm) high minimum based on the uppercase letter "I".
+Characters shall be $^3/{16}$ inch (4.8 mm) high minimum based on the uppercase letter "l".
 Characters shall contrast with their background with either light characters on a dark background or dark characters on a light background.